 Take the short survey after the test so we know you completed these assessments.

-In the "Files" tab for this course is a Word document titled "Text to Format".
+At the bottom of this page you fill find "Text to Format".
 Download this document, then follow these steps to place its text into the required format for GU writing assignments.
-(Review the Form and Style Guide available for download in the Resources section, the Sample Student Paper in the course "Files", and the information in Lesson 5 for help in proper formatting.)
+(Review the Form and Style Guide available for download below.
+The Sample Student Paper is also available below and will help get a visual on how the paper should look.

 1. Format a title page using your name, this course’s number and name (GUO1011, Essentials of Learning at Global University), today’s date, and “The Importance of the Old Testament” as the project title.